raganwald/JQuery-Combinators/README.md

 **Conflicts**

 Some other libraries, such as JQTouch, define `tap` for handling touch events on tablets or mobile devices.
-To avoid conflicts, if you load jQuery COmbinators *after* other such libraries, jQuery Combinators will not re-define `tap`.
+To avoid conflicts, if you load jQuery Combinators *after* other such libraries, jQuery Combinators will not re-define `tap`.
 In that case, you must use `K` since `tap` will be reserved for handling touch events.

 Combinators
 ---